Adige-Calculations/OpenFOAM-handbook/src/directories_structure/system/fvSolution/fvSolution.md

 Ax=b
 \end{equation}

-The solver is said to have found a solutionh if any one of the following conditions are reached:
+The solver is said to have found a solution if any one of the following conditions are reached:

   - ```tolerance``` Define the exit criterion for the solver, it is the absolute difference between 2 consecutive iterations and must be low